AtmosphereHow It Works

 Why do CO₂ and CH₄ absorb infrared radiation but N₂ and O₂ do not?
 The answer lies in molecular structure:

-CO₂, CH₄, and H₂O are asymmetric molecules with multiple vibration modes.
-These molecules can absorb infrared radiation efficiently.
-Once absorbed, the excited molecule re-emits the energy as infrared radiation in a random direction — about half goes back towards Earth's surface, adding to the warming effect.
+CO₂, CH₄, and H₂O have a molecular structure that allows them to absorb infrared radiation.
+Once absorbed, the molecule re-emits the energy as infrared radiation in a random direction — about half goes back towards Earth's surface, adding to the warming effect.

 Keep building this topic